1.0 Standard Operating Procedure (SOP) Purpose

 - 45 minutes to question the Complainant

-The Hearing Officer will manage the time allotted for questioning and may extend these timeframes in their discretion.
+The Hearing Officer will manage the time allotted for questioning and will extend these timeframes in their discretion.

 The Complainant and Respondent must send their anticipated questions and the names of the specific witnesses they would like to cross-examine to the Title IX Office two (2) business days before the hearing.
 The questions will be provided to the Hearing Officer to prepare for relevancy determinations.
 The questions will not be shared with witnesses, the other party, or the hearing panel.

 Submitting questions in advance of the hearing does not obligate the party to ask the submitted questions nor does it preclude the party from identifying and asking additional questions at the hearing.
-Before the Complainant, Respondent, investigator, or witnesses answer a cross-examination or other question, the Hearing Officer must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+The Hearing Officer will make a brief determination of relevance before the subject of cross examination answers.

 The hearing process does not allow the Complainant or Respondent to challenge the relevance decision of the Hearing Officer during the hearing or of the investigators relevance decisions in the final investigation report.
 Challenges to relevance decisions may be addressed through the appeals process as a material procedural error.